coditory/sherlock-distributed-lock/readme.md

 > Don't use until version 0.2.0 is released.

 **Single purpose and small** distributed locking library for JVM.
 Provides multiple implementations (over single abstraction) for distributed locking:
-- [mongo-synchronous](./mongo/sync) - uses mongodb (tested on v3.4) and its synchronous connector to manage locks
+- [mongo-synchronous](./mongo/sync) - Uses mongodb (tested on v3.4) and its synchronous connector to manage locks
-- [mongo-reactive](./mongo/reactive) - uses mongodb (tested on v3.4) and its reactive connector to manage locks
+- [mongo-reactive](./mongo/reactive) - Uses mongodb (tested on v3.4) and its reactive connector to manage locks
+- [in-memory-synchronous](./inmem/sync) - Stores locks in memory.
+Designed for testing purposes.
+- [in-memory-reactive](./inmem/reactive) - Stores locks in memory and exposes reactive api.
+Designed for testing purposes.
 - ...postgres implementation comes next

 Before using the library read about [main problems of distributed locking](#disclaimer).